What is Piperka?

 Piperka?
 Paprika?
 Pepper?

 When I started working on this site, I just called it "subscribe".
 I had a quick look at the respective domain name, subscribe.com and saw that there was no such server yet.
-Later on I had a closer look and found out that the name was actually reserved, by yet another domain hoarder, just not one that set up a DOMAINFORSALEOMGLOLZ web page for it.
+Later on I had a closer look and found out that the name was actually reserved, by yet another domain hoarder, just not one that had set up a "this domain is for sale" web page for it.
 Hence I was sent to look for names elsewhere.
 And I looked.
 And I looked.

 Finally, I was looking for various terms around paprikas and finally found one of them free.
-"Piperka" is paprika in Bulgarian.
+"Piperka" is pepper in Bulgarian, even though I have no personal connection to the country.